Director of Purchasing Salary

 Popular Skills for Director of Purchasing

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with Sourcing, Project Management, and Purchasing are correlated to pay that is significantly above average, leading to increases of 64 percent, 38 percent, and 31 percent, respectively.
-At the other end of the pay range are skills like Negotiation, Inventory Management, and People Management.
+Survey results show that Directors of Purchasing use a fair number of skills.
+Most notably, facility with Sourcing, Project Management, and Purchasing are correlated to pay that is significantly above average, leading to increases of 63 percent, 38 percent, and 31 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Negotiation and Inventory Management.
 It is often found that people who know Contract Negotiation are also skilled in Forecasting.

 Pay by Experience Level for Director of Purchasing